-Every door of every house needs a funny welcome mat, in my opinion.
-And these easy custom outdoor mats are so simple to make, I’m gonna need a new sarcastic door mat for every season.
+Every door of every house needs a custom welcome mat, in my opinion.
+And these easy custom outdoor mats are so simple to make, I'm gonna need a new sarcastic welcome mat for every season.

-I had been looking all over for the perfect sarcastic welcome mat to match my smart-mouthed personality.
-I couldn’t find anything to save my life.
+I had been looking all over for the perfect sarcastic door mat to match my smart-mouthed personality.
+I couldn't find anything no matter how hard I looked.

-It’s like all the doormat designers out there has no sense of humor and just want to make your front porch look like your grandma’s.
+It's like all the custom welcome mat designers out there have no sense of humor and just want to make your front porch look like your grandma's.
 I mean, seriously, porch mats in the store are just so boring.

 Then one day, while walking through Joann Fabric.
 I came across a blank coir doormat and a lightbulb went off.
 I can make Cricut stencils and make my own custom welcome mat.

 You better believe that doormat went into my cart along with a few other supplies, because this project was ON.

 But then, of course, I had to come up with something to say, which took some time.

 What You Need to Make A Custom Welcome Mat

 This DIY custom welcome mat is way easy to make--so easy, you could make several of them at one time if you wanted so that you could switch them out or even have them at different doors.
 I'd even dare say that these personalized doormats are perfect for gifts if you have an idea of what your gift recipient might want on a doormat.

 So, start with a few ideas for what you'd want on your rug.
 I tossed out a few, then narrowed it down before settling on one.